ASoldo/rust-lifetimes.nvim/README.md

 # Rust Lifetimes NVIM Plugin

 Visualize rough Rust lifetimes directly in Neovim using Tree-sitter and rust-analyzer.
-This plugin draws lane-style annotations in the right margin to help understand borrow scopes and overlaps.
+This plugin draws inline annotations in the right margin to help understand borrow scopes and overlaps.

 ---